arrase/ai-shell-assistant/README.md

 ### How Shortcuts Work

 Shortcuts allow users to define custom commands that the AI Shell Assistant can execute.
 These shortcuts are configured in a YAML file located in the `config/shortcuts` directory.
-Each shortcut consists of a name and a corresponding prompt that specifies the behavior of the assistant.
+Each shortcut consists of a yaml file with the name of the shortcut and a corresponding message that specifies the behavior of the agent.

 #### Creating Your Own Shortcuts